All Episodes

 It's never ever going to happen.

-Money is the mother's milk of politics.
+Either party, money is the mother's milk of politics.

-I mean, this story was sort of complaining about Obama and his there's nothing new here in terms of change.
+I mean, this story was sort of complaining about Obama and his, there's nothing new here in terms of change.

-And of course, with the selection of Biden, there is no this is Biden's been in the Senate longer than McCain's been in the Senate.
+And of course, with the selection of Biden, there is this is Biden's been in the Senate longer than McCain's been in the Senate.

 Change?